 Please note that the requirements of hosting a Chinese UGVR student include supervising the student, ensuring that the student has a poster to present in early September that reflects his/her research contribution (and covering the fee for poster printing), attending the poster session in late August, and signing a certificate letter for the student at the end of the summer.

-Faculty will be notified by Nov.
-25 about whether or not your position description can be accepted into the 2018 program.
-We can accommodate a total of 18 UGVR students in summer 2018.
+Faculty will be notified by November 25 about whether or not your position description can be accepted into the program.
+We can accommodate a total of 18 UGVR students per year.
 If we get more position descriptions than we can accommodate, we'll review them for fit with the strengths of the Chinese universities, coverage across the School of Engineering, etc. Each faculty member can only host one UGVR student in a given year.

 UGVR students’ tuition, travel, room and board will be covered by the School of Engineering and the participating universities.
 The students will be housed on campus.
 All other incidental expenses should be paid by the hosting faculty member or lab.